 Hole Park, Rolvenden

 Living History & Skirmish

-New this year will be the opportunity to get even closer to the action by booking onto one of two daily tours specially organised to ensure visitors can experience some of the most interesting elements of the event including preparing canons for fire and a tour of both the French and English encampments!
+Get even closer to the action by booking onto one of two daily tours specially organised to ensure visitors can experience some of the most interesting elements of the event including preparing canons for fire and a tour of both the French and English encampments!

 Included in the admission ticket the Napoleonic Re-enactment Weekend will be entry into the award-winning Hole Park Gardens.
 Admission to Napoleonic Re-enactment Weekend including entry into the gardens: £8 for adults and £1 for children age 5 to 16.
 Opening times: During the event the gardens will also be open from 10am to 6pm.
 Directions: Hole Park, TN17 4JA, is situated 4 miles west of Tenterden, Kent on the B2086 between Rolvenden and Benenden.